How to Get a Diagnostic Evaluation

 - Since there is no clear test for ASD, clinical judgment plays an important role in the diagnostic process.
 This means that clinicians need to rely on their knowledge and experience with the full range of children with ASD in order to make an accurate diagnosis.
 Seeking out a professional who specializes in the diagnosis of ASD is highly recommended.

 - Researchers are identifying some of the earliest markers of autism, which means that children can get an accurate diagnosis at a younger age.
-It is important to know the early warning signs of autism, so that you can seek out screening and diagnosis at the earliest time possible.
+It is important to know the early warning signs of autism, so you can seek out screening and diagnosis at the earliest time possible.

 - A thorough diagnostic evaluation should consist of the following components: